botelhoa/compLLMents/README.md

 This package enables you to send scheduled, uplifting, multi-modal AI-generated text messages to your friends.
 (Though they won't remain friends long if your only communicate is automated 😉)

 It works by first using an LLM to generate a batch of positive and complimentary messages in the language of your choice.
 Then, a multilingual sentiment classifier scores all the generated posts and selects the most positive to send either as an SMS or over WhatsApp.
-Further, after recording a few minutes of audio, a custom text-to-speech model will record the message in your voice.[Here](https://colab.research.google.com/drive/1gfTlCWNFgpHdvLR5g8o-OV_a30Pfps60?usp=sharing) is the accompanying Colab notebook.
+Further, after recording a few minutes of audio, a custom text-to-speech model will record the message in your voice.
+[Here](https://colab.research.google.com/drive/1gfTlCWNFgpHdvLR5g8o-OV_a30Pfps60?usp=sharing) is the accompanying Colab notebook.

 ## Table of Contents